 Bottled water requires massive amounts of raw materials to ship the final product, including plastic for the bottles, paper for labels, cardboard and plastic for cases, shipping crates, plastic shrink wrap etc. The finished product is extremely heavy and transporting water requires large quantities of fuel.
 Don’t forget to add fuel emissions to the list of environmental impacts.

 There is a Time and Place for Bottled Water

 While there are many reasons not to drink bottled water – cost and environmental impact being very good reasons – bottled water is not bad.
 There are many countries where bottled water is the only reliable source of safe drinking water.
 In the US, bottled water is a popular drink at sporting events, movies, and other locations where you cannot bring in your own refreshments.

 I used to drink bottled water almost exclusively when I lived in my last home and worked in an old building.
 Here is my experience:

 At Home: The town where I used to live has very hard water.
 The water is so hard that if you don’t use a water softener, your pipes will clog with calcite deposits in a matter of a few years.
 This is not a problem Drano can fix.
 This is a “it’s time to replace your entire plumbing system” type fix.

 Our softened water does not taste as good as non-softened water and contains sodium left over from the softening process.
-We use softened water for cooking, but we buy bottled water for drinking.
-We do this as responsibly as possible and buy it in large recyclable containers, which we recycle weekly.
+We use softened water for cooking, but we bought bottled water for drinking.
+We did this as responsibly as possible and bought it in large recyclable containers, which we recycled weekly.

 Water softeners also leave a small amount of sodium in the water which is probably fine for us because we are young and healthy.
 For those with diabetes or who need to limit their sodium intake, bottled water might be better for drinking.